 Step4: Move the bar to decide the size you want to extend and then click Next.

 Step5: Click Proceed to perform the operation, if you think all your operations are ok.

 Tips: above steps also apply to extend system partition in Windows 7 and 8.

 Besides this method, you can also directly merge disk partition in Windows 10 by using the feature Merge Partitions.
-For home users, only with the simple steps mentioned above, you can extend system partition in Windows 10 by the free software AOMEI Partition Assistant Standard without losing data and restarting your PC.
+For home users, only with the simple steps mentioned above, you can extend system partition in Windows 10 by the software AOMEI Partition Assistant without losing data and restarting your PC.
 Besides this edition, there is Server Edition for Server users; Technician Edition for technical service providers.
 You can always choose the most suitable one for you.